Stephen-J-Whitaker/memory-game/README.md

     On pressing ‘done’ on the name entry modal with a valid string present in the name entry input box, the nameInput function updates the top ten array with the new name against the new score, sorts the array content so that the new score entry is in the correct position in the top ten array and then displays the top ten modal with the new table data in it for the player to review their position in the scoreboard.

-    The updateTopTenTable function that updates the top ten table with the new data also updates the browsers local storage with the data for future reference should the player close the browser or tab and revisit the site another day in which case the data would be pulled from the local store to populate the top ten table.
+    The updateTopTenTable function that updates the top ten table with the new data also updates the browsers local storage with the data for future reference should the player close the browser or tab and revisit the site another day in which case the data would be pulled from the local storage to populate the top ten table.

     Lastly, the start button is un-blanked so that the player can play again if they wish to.